catbeckett/Web-Portfolio/README.md

 ## Credits

-Made online resources and youtube video content
+Made using online resources and youtube video content.
+I have also used templates to fix errors.